iambenzo/dusty/README.md

 ### Docker

-You can deploy Dusty anywhere you can place a Docker container (kubernetes, perhaps).
+You can deploy Dusty anywhere you can place a Docker container (kubernetes cron job, perhaps).

 Instead of passing command-line arguments, you can instead set some environment variables: